 However, you can get the same effect by calling up your existing credit card issuers and asking for a credit line increase.

 Besides the utilization ratio, having several credit cards increases the total number of credit accounts on your credit file.
-This factor only makes up 10% of your total credit score, but someone jonesing for that mythical perfect 850 score will benefit from having 21+ credit lines (open or closed) according to Credit Karma.
+This factor only makes up 10% of your total credit score, but someone jonesing for that mythical perfect 850 score will benefit from having 21+ credit lines (open or closed) according to Credit Sesame.

 Read More: How To Get A 800 Or Higher Credit Score